Analytical Chemistry Instruments

 Bluish-green Tin compounds

-Different types of spectroscopic and electronic instruments are used in analytical chemistry for quantitative or qualitative analysis of samples.
+Different types of spectroscopic and electronic instruments are used in analytical chemistry during quantitative or qualitative analysis of samples.

-• Electrophoresis or gel electrophoresis instruments are used widely for the purification or separation of proteins, amino acids, enzymes, DNA, and RNA in biochemistry.
+• Electrophoresis or gel electrophoresis instruments are used mostly in analytical chemistry for the purification or separation of proteins, amino acids, enzymes, DNA, and RNA in biochemistry.

-• A common instrument that we use widely in analytical chemistry is the electrochemical cell.
+• A common instrument that we also use in analytical chemistry is the electrochemical cell.
 It is used mostly for the purification and analysis of metals.

 Quantitative Analysis

-In analytical chemistry, the amount of sample and range of relative amounts of constituents are important characteristics of quantitative analysis.
+Quantitative analysis in analytical chemistry is important because it helps to analyse the amount of sample and the range of relative amounts of constituents.
 It can be divided into three categories such as macro, semi-micro, and micro.

 • In macro methods, we can analyze the sample whose weight is greater than 0.100 g.